oliverklee/ext-seminars/Documentation/Reference/SetupForTheSeminarManagerFront-endPlug-inInPlugintxSeminarsPi1/Index.rst

          detail view, e.g.  *organizers,price\_special*

-         The order of the elements in this list has no influence on the output.Allowed values are in: event\_type, title, subtitle, language, description, accreditation\_number, credit\_points, category, date,
+         The order of the elements in this list has no influence on the output.Allowed values are in: event\_type, title, subtitle, description, accreditation\_number, credit\_points, category, date,
          uid, time, place, room, expiry, speakers, partners, tutors, leaders, p rice\_regular,price\_special,additional\_information,